Self-Paced EMT Course

 If you do not live in the area and are traveling to attend Skill Week, please plan to arrive the day before class begins to give yourself enough time to settle in and extra time in case of any travel delays, especially during winter.

-Not all the time!
-Summers are awesome here with generally warm and humid temperatures.
+Summers are awesome with generally warm and humid temperatures.
 The city has an amazing canopy of trees and greenery.
-Temperature fluctuates greatly in the winter, similar to most areas of the Midwest.
+The temperature fluctuates greatly in the winter, similar to most areas of the Midwest.

 Plan to pack a warm jacket, gloves, and winter hat if coming during November to March.

-The metro area of Minneapolis and St. Paul (where we are located) is a diverse, cultural city, with many great places to eat and drink with a rapidly developing brewery scene.
+The metro area of Minneapolis and St. Paul (aka the “Twin Cities” where we are located) is a diverse, cultural city, with many great places to eat and drink with a rapidly developing brewery and craft beverage scene.

 The city is also home to a number of large corporations like Target, Medtronic and Honeywell.
 The University of Minnesota is one of the largest schools in the country and there is a significant presence of great healthcare institutions.